dell/PyU4V/README.md

 Also see the Dell EMC Rest documentation by navigating to URL/univmax/restapi/docs
 eg: https://10.0.0.1:8443/univmax/restapi/docs.

+# WHAT'S SUPPORTED
+We support VMAX3 and VMAX All-Flash

 # INSTALLATION
 To give it a try, download the files and add your server and array details to the top of the PyU4V.conf configuration file, under the [setup] heading.
+Alternatively, you can pass some or all of these details on initialisation.
 Requires the 'requests' library (can be installed using pip).
-Password, username, server_ip, port, and array MUST be set.
+Password, username, server_ip, port, and array MUST be set (either in the config file or on initialisation).
 Cert and verify can be left as is.

 # USAGE
-example.py can be run directly, just make sure to assign the variables.
-PyU4V could also be used as the backend for a script, or a menu etc. Just move the PyU4V package into your working directory and import like so 'from PyU4V.rest_univmax import rest_functions' and you're good to go.
+PyU4V could also be used as the backend for a script, or a menu etc. Just move the PyU4V package into your working directory and import it into your script ('from PyU4V.rest_univmax import rest_functions'), create an instance of rest_functions, and you're good to go.
 Be sure to bring the configuration file with you.

 If you wish to query another array without changing the configuration file, call the set_array() function.

 # FUTURE
 This is still a work in progress, and it's far from polished.
 I'll be working on it (and corresponding documentation!) whenever I get the chance!
-I will keep expanding the rest_functions library, and also try and keep on top of any code changes in the ReST API itself.
+- I will keep expanding the rest_functions library, and also try and keep on top of any code changes in the ReST API itself.
+- I plan on making this a proper package, but that is still a work in progress.
+- Ideally, the password won't have to be stored in, or passed in, plain text.
+- Exception handling and logging still leave a lot to be desired
+- I will create unit tests one of these fine days...
+So far I've more to do than has been done, but I'll get there!

 # CONTRIBUTION
 Please do!
 Create a fork of the project into your own reposity.
 Make all your necessary changes and create a pull